andrewsunglaekim/git_workshop/readme.md

 $ git commit -m "fixes merge conflict in hello.txt"
 ```

-## Reset - You do (10/80)
+## Reset (10/67)
-There are lots of ways to change the HEAD or the history of a branch.
+There are lots of ways to change the history of a branch.
+In this lesson we'll be learning about reset.

 ### Definitions
 `HEAD` - the current branch

-`checkout` - switch branches or restore working tree files

 `reset` - resets the current HEAD to the specified state

-`revert` - revert the changes that the related patches introduce, records new commits.

-The one we'll use today is `reset`.
 The most common use case for `reset` is doing work locally and wanting to rewind the work we've done

-> There is a more advanced git workshop, where we see the differences between `checkout`, `reset`, and `revert`.
-Check it out [here](https://github.com/andrewsunglaekim/advanced_git_workshop).
+> There is a more advanced git workshop, where we see the differences between `reset` and other methods.
+Additionally we'll dive much deeper into `reset` Check it out [here](https://github.com/andrewsunglaekim/advanced_git_workshop).

 ### ** \*DANGER\* ** The following can delete your history.
 You would only use this to remove part of your history.